Blowdown, $k$-wedge and evenness of quasitoric orbifolds: Introduction

+A quasitoric orbifold is called {\it even} if its integral cohomology ring is torsion-free and concentrated in even degrees.
+The paper \cite{BSS} initiated the investigation of which (quasi)toric orbifold is even.
+Subsequently, in \cite{BSS2}, they constructed infinitely many even (quasi)toric orbifolds using the polytopal wedge construction.
+In this paper, we study several properties of blowdown and $k$-wedge of polytopes and quasitoric orbifolds which generalize the wedge construction of polytopes and $J$-construction of toric orbifolds respectively.
+Moreover, we extend the discussion on the evenness of quasitoric orbifolds.

+The paper is organized as follows.
+In Section \ref{Sec_Prelim}, we revisit the concept of the retraction sequence (Definition \ref{def:ret_simple_polytope}) of a simple polytope from \cite{BSS}.
+We recall that a retraction sequence of a simple polytope $Q$ induces retraction sequences of $Q \times \Delta$ for any simplex $\Delta$, see Proposition \ref{retraction of F times Delta}.
+Then, following \cite{PS}, we briefly go through the basic construction of a quasitoric orbifold $X(Q,\lambda)$ from a combinatorial data called an $\mathcal{R}$-characteristic pair $(Q, \lambda)$ where is called an $\mathcal{R}$-characteristic function on the simple polytope $Q$, see Definition \ref{toric orbifold construction}.
+We discuss some invariant subspaces of $X(Q,\lambda)$ corresponding to the faces of $Q$ and the orbifold property of these subspaces.
+We also recollect the computation of the orbifold singularities at the fixed points of $X(Q, \lambda)$ and its invariant subspaces, see (\ref{singularity}) and (\ref{singularity 1}).

-In Section \ref{Sec_Generalized wedge construction of polytopes}, we recall the wedge construction from \cite{CP}.
-Then we define polytopal $k$-wedge $Q_F(k)$ of a simple polytope $Q$ at a facet $F$ in a broader sense and prove that $Q_F(k)$ is a simple polytope of dimension $(\dim Q+k)$.
+In Section \ref{Sec_Generalized wedge construction of polytopes}, we define polytopal $k$-wedge $Q_F(k)$ of a simple polytope $Q$ at a facet $F$ and prove that $Q_F(k)$ is a simple polytope of dimension $(\dim Q+k)$, see Lemma \ref{Lem_k wedge is a simple polytope}.
+We observe that this construction can be carried out at a codimension-$\ell$ face with $2 \leq \ell \leq \dim Q$.
+However, this may not produce a simple polytope, see Remark \ref{rmk_k_wdg_face}.

 In Section \ref{Sec_Blowdown of a simple polytope}, we introduce the concept of blowdown of a convex polytope.
-We show that blowdown of a simple polytope may not be a simple polytope in general, see Figure \ref{Fig_blowdown but not simple}.
-However, if $Q'$ is a blowdown of $Q$ of the facet $\widetilde{F}$ on $F$ then $Q'$ is simple if and only if $\widetilde{F}$ is homeomorphic to $F \times \Delta$ as a manifold with corners for some simplex $\Delta$, see Lemma \ref{Q' is simple} and subsequent discussion.
-As a consequence, we get that polytopal $k$-wedge construction is a blowdown, see Corollary \ref{cor_gen of poly wedge cons}.
-Moreover, we show that if $Q$ has a retraction sequence then its blowdown $Q'$ induces a retraction sequence on it if $Q'$ is a simple polytope, see Theorem \ref{retraction sequence of blowdown}.
+We show that the blowdown of a simple polytope may not be a simple polytope in general, see Figure \ref{Fig_blowdown but not simple}.
+We also provide the necessary and sufficient conditions when a blowdown preserves the simpleness of a polytope, see Lemma \ref{Q' is simple}.

-In Section \ref{Sec_Basics of quasitoric orbifold}, we recall some basics of quasitoric orbifolds.
-We briefly review the construction of a quasitoric orbifold $X(Q,\lambda)$ from a combinatorial data called an $\mathcal{R}$-\emph{characteristic function} $\lambda \colon \mathcal{F}(Q) \to \ZZ^{\dim Q}$ on a simple polytope $Q$ following \cite{PS}.
-Next we discuss the invariant subspaces of $X(Q,\lambda)$ corresponding to the faces of $Q$ and the orbifold property of these subspaces.
-We also compute the orbifold singularities at the fixed points of $X(Q, \lambda)$ and its invariant subspaces, see (\ref{singularity}) and (\ref{singularity 1}).